4p0pt0Z/Audio_blind_source_separation/README.md

 The dependencies for this project are indicated in environment.yml.
 To build a new environment for this project use:

 `conda env create -f environment.yml`

+(tested on windows and linx, on mac pytorch binaries do not come with cuda support, so the pytorch installation will probably fail)

-Then activate the environment with `conda activate abss` (source activate abss on Linux)
+Then activate the environment with
+`conda activate abss`
+(source activate abss on Linux)

 Unfortunately, the library `mir_eval` used to compute separation performances does not have conda packages.
-Once the `abss` environment is ready and activated, you can install mir_eval using `pip install mir_eval`.
+Once the `abss` environment is ready and activated, you can install mir_eval using
+`pip install mir_eval`

 ### Command line arguments